Booligoosh/codetheweb.blog/_posts/2020-06-15-javascript-localstorage.md

 Try reloading the page a few times, then take a look at our `pageLoadCount` value in localStorage.
 In my case, I reloaded the page three times:

-![pageLoadCount now has the value of 0111 in localStorage][page-load-count-wrong-img]
+![pageLoadCount now has a value of 0111 in localStorage][page-load-count-wrong-img]

 Oops!
 That's not what we wanted!
-It should have had the value of 3!
+It should have had a value of 3!

 Why do you think it ended up as `0111`?